Skip to content

 • Car Seat Check / Fitting Station Location – assistance is given on how to properly fit car seats to personal vehicles.
 There are Fitting Stations throughout Allegheny County that provide this free service.
 Use the search function in the link to locate a fitting station and schedule an appointment.

-If you missed the live speaker series, you can watch September’s event here.
+If you missed the live speaker series, you could watch September’s event here.

 October Live Well Learning Collaborative